bioinfo-pf-curie/mpiSORT/docs/README.md

 `mpirun -n 4 mpiSORT examples/data/HCC1187C_70K_READS.sam ${HOME}/mpiSORTExample`

 The `-n` options passed to `mpirun` indicates the number of processes to run in parallel (this is basically the number of cores that will be used).
-For for details on how to choose the number processes, see [Informatic resources](#informatic-resources) section.
+For for details on how to choose the number processes, see the [Informatic resources](#informatic-resources) section.

 `mpiSORT` requires two mandatory arguments:

 * [Input](#input): the path to the SAM file to be sorted
-* [Output](#output): the directory in which the results sill be written
+* [Output](#output): the directory in which the results will be written

 ### Input